 You'll send us a job posting that interests you and some background about what you're hoping to gain from this interview -- is it your first job interview (in the industry or ever?), or are you consistently losing out on jobs during the interview phase?
 You'll then schedule a time to meet with one of us for a mock interview (on Skype, Zoom, or Google Hangouts), and we'll provide constructive feedback.
 We've designed the mock interview to mirror a "real" one and expect you to show up prepared and attired the way you would for an actual interview.
 This service also includes an interview preparation packet that we will share electronically in advance of our meeting.

-We offer daytime, morning, evening, and weekend time slots to accommodate your schedule.
 You may reschedule or cancel your interview for a full refund up to 24 hours in advance of your appointment.

 You may reschedule your coaching session or cancel for a full refund up to 24 hours in advance of your appointment.
 Cancellations and reschedules with less than 24 hours notice are nonrefundable.
 Please be on time; if you arrive more than 20 minutes late for your session, with or without notice, we will cancel the session, and you can reschedule by purchasing a new coaching session.